rrbanda/dspaces-demo/02-java-8-demo/README.md

 3. Each reported issue may be expanded, by clicking on the title, to obtain additional details.
 The following information is provided.
   * A list of files where the incidents occurred, along with the number of incidents within each file.
 If the file is a Java source file, then clicking the filename will direct you to the corresponding Source report.
   * A detailed description of the issue.
 This description outlines the problem, provides any known solutions, and references supporting documentation regarding either the issue or resolution.
-  * A direct link, entitled *Show Rule*, to the rule that generated the issue.